melanchall/drywetmidi/Docs/articles/file-reading-writing/MIDI-file-writing.md

 ## Compression

-You can set specific policies via [WritingSettings](xref:Melanchall.DryWetMidi.Core.WritingSettings) to reduce size of an output file.
+You can set specific policies via [WritingSettings](xref:Melanchall.DryWetMidi.Core.WritingSettings) to reduce the size of an output file.
 For example, to use running status and thus don't write status bytes of channel events of the same type, set properties shown in the following code:

 ```csharp
 file.Write("Some great song.mid", settings: new WritingSettings